Thai Billionaire Charged With Royal Insult Over Vaccine Video - UrduPoint

 The company is owned by the Crown Property Bureau, which manages the royal family's multi-billion-dollar fortune.

-Police on Tuesday charged Thanathorn with lese majeste and a computer crime over the video, but he was defiant.
+A Bangkok criminal court on Tuesday charged Thanathorn with lese majeste and a computer crime over that video, but he was defiant.

 "(The police) did not bring up any quotes or anything that was said specifically.
 It was generally a charge for speaking via Facebook."
 Those convicted under Thailand's strict royal defamation laws can face up to 15 years in jail per charge.